Global options

 --node <NODE> | Show diff for a specific node instead of the full run |

-fabro ssh
+fabro sandbox ssh

 SSH into a Daytona sandbox from a completed or in-progress run.
 Creates temporary SSH credentials and connects directly, or prints the command with --print.